HydroModPy/HydroModPy/docs/source/user_guide/workflows/calibration-recipes.rst

 will look for it, and that every name a block or a phase uses is declared.
 It exits on the config code when anything is wrong, so a script can gate on it.

+It also faces each search with what its engine says it can be handed.
+A bisection moves one parameter, walks a log10 variable and drives a signed residual to zero; hand it two parameters, a linear one, or a search scored on ``nse_log``, and the refusal used to arrive when that phase started, after the phases before it had spent their whole budget.

 What it cannot see it does not pretend to: an observed record is loaded by the data step, which needs a delineated catchment, so preflight checks the names a file declares against each other and leaves the loading to the run.